anna-m-morris/dev-coach-fe/README.md

 # DevCoach

 DevCoach provides a platform for junior developers to train and improve their skills efficiently through focused support and feedback.
+It allows developers to sign up, book coaches, communicate with them over instant messaging and video chat, and work collaboratively on coding challenges.
 It was built by Ben, Liam, Dom, Ola, Funmi, and Jayne for their Lambda School Labs project.

 See the deployed product at [dev-coach.com](https://www.dev-coach.com).
 We would love to hear your feedback - you can use the chatbox in the bottom right of the screen, or message a member of the team on Slack.